-Authentic Manchego is only made from the Manchego sheep's milk.
+Authentic queso manchego is only made from the Manchego sheep's milk.
 Manchego cheese is made from both pasteurized and unpasteurized milk.
-The farmhouse version is produced from unpasteurized milk while the industrial version is produced from pasteurised milk.
+The farmhouse version is produced from unpasteurized milk while the industrial version is produced from pasteurized milk.

 A buttery texture with a sweet, lingering flavor, manchego cheese is quite delicious on its own but we recommend pairing it with Mitica Orange Blossom Honey and some lightly salted crackers for a heavenly sweet and savory treat.

-Or if you really want to take it to the next level, consider adding it to a… Read More
+Or if you really want to take it to the next level, consider adding… Read More